Thilly Weissenborn: Career

-In 1913, Weissenborn found employment in a prestigious photographic studio in Surabaya which was founded by Onnes Kurkdjian, an Armenian, called Atelier Kurkdjian.
+In 1912, Weissenborn returned to Java and on 15 June 1912 established a photographic studio in Bandung with Grete Weustmann in what was the first professional photographic studio in Indonesia to be owned and operated by women.
+Weissenborn and Weustmann were still operating their photographic studio in Bandung on 24 September 1914.
+Either late in 1914 or early in 1915, Weissenborn found employment in a prestigious photographic studio in Surabaya which was founded by Onnes Kurkdjian, an Armenian, called Atelier Kurkdjian.
 The studio was the only agent for Kodak in East Java.
 Kurkdjian had died by the time Weissenborn arrived and the studio, which employed thirty photographers, was managed by an Englishman, GP Lewis.
 Weissenborn honed her craft under Lewis' tutelage learning both photographic and retouching techniques.
 In 1917, she moved to Garut in West Java and managed a photographic studio GAH Lux in the Garoetsche Apotheek en Handelsvereeniging Company, a pharmacy owned by Denis G. Mulder.
 Mulder moved to Bandung in 1920 and turned over his property to Weissenborn, who changed the firm name to Foto Lux.
 In 1930, she established Lux Fotograaf Atelier NV, which she operated for a decade in Garut.

 Weissenborn became the first significant woman photographer in Indonesia and was one of the few photographers working in the era who were Indonesian-born.
 Her works were marked by a lyrical quality and her attempt to capture the idyllic nature of the landscape.
 She is most known for her photographs of architectural interiors, landscapes, and portraits, which were produced for the burgeoning tourist industry.
 Some of her works were featured in Dutch tourism guide published in 1922, as Come to Java.
 Her photographs also made up the majority of the images in Louis Couperus' work Oostwaarts (Eastward, 1923).
 Weissenborn traveled throughout the East Indies, and particularly worked in Bali, trying to capture the exotic nature of the islands, while at the same time, retaining the dignity of locals she photographed.
 Ironically, her images were at times appropriated and used in prurient manners, such as a photograph of two women on a road carrying water, one who has a pot on her head, which was used for a French novel titled L'Île des seins nus (Island of Bare Breasts).
 In time, her portrait images changed from partially-clad images to the more artistic images of dancing girls.
 These were featured in such magazines as Inter-Ocean, Sluyter’s Monthly and Tropical Netherlands, which marketed a more civilized Bali to international tourists.